 Weil is one of the first law firms in the legal industry to implement a comprehensive community engagement program, including employee giving and volunteer opportunities for all U.S. and U.K. attorneys and administrative staff, taking place during and outside of work hours.

 Volunteer Time Off - Weil’s VTO program provides U.S.- and London-based attorneys and administrative staff with an additional day of paid time off each year which can be used for volunteer service.

-Weil Gives - Weil Gives encourages employees across the United States to contribute to charitable organizations over the course of the year.
-The Weil Foundation matches up to $25,000 annually for the office that has the greatest overall percentage participation in the Weil Gives program.
+Weil Gives - Weil Gives encourages employees across the United States to contribute to charitable organizations over the course of the year through various cause-related events.

 Weil Pay It Forward - Weil Pay It Forward is an inclusion and community engagement initiative that empowers associate- and staff-led teams to leverage $1,000 of seed funding into lasting community impact.
 Since 2011, WPIF teams have supported over 500 programs educating and providing services to underserved communities globally.

 Great values are the bedrock of a great law firm.
 Weil’s pro bono practice demonstrates the Firm’s deeply held belief that legal representation of those with limited access to justice is among the highest values a law firm can hold.
 We consider it not only our professional responsibility but also our moral obligation and an integral part of our culture.